 Is an Alaskan Malamute the right Dog for You?

-What do you know about this strong, hard-working, loyal animal that may be the oldest dog breed on the North American continent?
-Here are 13 interesting facts about Alaskan Malamutes.
+What do you know about official state dog of Alaska that may be one of the oldest dog breeds on the North American continent?
+Here are 13 interesting facts about the Alaskan Malamute breed.

 The Alaskan Malamute is believed to be the oldest